East Essex (UK Parliament constituency): History and boundaries

+See map on Vision of Britain website.

-The Dengie hundred was transferred from the Southern Division, with the remainder previously part of the abolished Northern division.
+The Dengie hundred was transferred from the Southern Division, with the remainder being previously part of the abolished Northern division.

 Under the Redistribution of Seats Act 1885, the three two-member divisions of Essex were abolished and replaced by eight single-member divisions.
 East Essex was replaced by the Harwich and Maldon Divisions and parts of the Saffron Walden and South Eastern Divisions.

 Members of Parliament

 Election results

 Brise's resignation caused a by-election.